bitfactory-software/anyxx/index.md

 So we want to separate the moving parts.

-Examples:
+***Examples***:

 You will for sure couple with the used Progrmming Language as deep as possible to exploit its benefit.

 You probably want to seperat from the details of the operating system, to easy portation.

-You probably want also to separate the different aspects of your application, because you know
+You surly also want to separate different aspects of your application, because you know, they will change, and yout want to keep the changes as localy as possible.

+To decide to use this library, you have to ballance the benefits of sepaerating your internal dependencies versus the tight coupling into **virtual void**